 The fat from the avocado is very soothing and helps to enhance the absorption of fat-soluble vitamins.
 The pineapple is a fabulous source of bromelain which is a potent anti-inflammatory and supportive to digestion.
 The coconut water is hydrating and along with the banana, is a great source of minerals.

-- 1 cup fresh pineapple or orange (approx), diced
+- 1 cup pineapple (approx) or orange, diced

 - Ice (if required)